coenwerem/heic-to-png/README.md

 # HEIC to PNG Converter

-This is a simple Python script that converts all HEIC files in a directory to `PPM`, `PNG`, `JPEG`, `GIF`, `TIFF`, and `BMP` format.
-It is a fork of the [`heic-to-png` repo](https://github.com/victorlvl47/heic-to-png) by [`victorlvl47`](https://github.com/victorlvl47), modified to dynamically specify the output image save directory and file extension, and support MacOS,.
-It uses the `pillow-heif` library to read the `HEIC` files and the `Pillow` library to save them in one of the foregoing file formats.
-By default, the output image files will be stored with the `.png` extension in a folder named `heic_img` within the directory containing the `HEIC` files.
+This Python script converts all HEIC files in a directory into several formats, including `PPM`, `PNG`, `JPEG`, `GIF`, `TIFF`, and `BMP`.
+It's a fork of the [`heic-to-png` repository](https://github.com/victorlvl47/heic-to-png) by [`victorlvl47`](https://github.com/victorlvl47), with modifications to dynamically specify the output directory and file extension, and it also adds support for macOS.
+The script uses the `pillow-heif` library to read the HEIC files and the `Pillow` library to save them in the specified formats.
+By default, the converted images are saved as `.png` files in a folder named `heic_img`, located within the same directory as the original HEIC files.

 ![heic to png](heic-to-png.png)